Kenji Utsunomiya: Overviews

 He spent much of his career helping debtors overcome the burden of multiple loans.
 He was the head of the Japan Federation of Bar Associations from 2010 to 2012, and ran for Governor of Tokyo in the 2012, 2014 and 2020 gubernatorial elections.

 Life and career

 Early life

 Utsunomiya was born in Higashiuwa District, Ehime, which is now Seiyo, Ehime and grew up in Ehime Prefecture and Oita Prefecture.
 His father was a disabled Second World War veteran who took up farming after the war, who worked extremely long hours to support his family.
 Utsunomiya was accepted into Tokyo University in 1968 but quit after he passed his bar exam, for which he studied about 100 hours a week.

 Hibiya Park Tent Village

-Utsunomiya served as the honorary mayor of a tent village of laid-off temp workers in Tokyo's Hibiya Park who were let go due to the global financial crisis.
+Utsunomiya served as the honorary mayor of a tent village of laid-off temp workers in Tokyo's Hibiya Park who were laid off due to the 2008 financial crisis.
 The number of people living there rapidly expanded from around 130 on New Year's Eve 2008, to over 300 on January 2, 2009.